-Stian Soiland-Reyes is a Technical Architect and Research Associate in the School of Computer Science.
+Stian Soiland-Reyes is a Technical Architect and Research Associate in the Department of Computer Science.
 He graduated in 2006 with an MSc in Computer Science from the Norwegian University of Science and Technology (NTNU).
-He has a total of 18 years of experience as an IT professional, including 15 years as a software developer in both academia and industry.
-He joined the myGrid team in 2005, where he became the Technical Lead Developer of the successful, open-source scientific workflow management system Taverna, which he helped transition to the Apache Software Foundation incubator.
+He has two decades of experience as an IT professional, including 15 years as a software developer working across academia and industry.
+He joined the myGrid team in 2005 (now eScience Lab), where he became the Technical Lead Developer of the successful, open-source scientific workflow management system Taverna, which he helped transition to the Apache Software Foundation incubator.

 Memberships of committees and professional bodies

 Stian has participated in W3C activities, co-authoring W3C Recommendations for Provenance, and collaborating on W3C Community efforts like Open Annotation (now Web Annotation Model), JSON-LD and w3id.
 He edited the ORE JSON-LD specification.
 He is part of the Common Workflow Language leadership team and co-author of the CWL specification.
 He is a Force11 member, where he promotes reproducibility best practices and open science.
 He is a member of the Technical Steering Committee for BioCompute Objects, and co-chair of Research Object Crate.

 Stian is an active open source developer, and have contributed to software like ORCID, Apache Jena, OWL API, JSON-LD Java, as well as maintaining several Docker images.
 He is a Foundation Member of the Apache Software Foundation, where he is a on the Project Management Committee of Apache Commons, and Apache Incubator.
 He is a committer on Apache Taverna (incubating) and PMC member of Commons RDF.
 He is a curator of jai-imageio-core and beanshell.